thedannymarsh/AutoSort/README.txt

 manual run = This is an integer representing the number of files which will be processed if run type is set to 'Manual' (Default=2)

 [Paths]
-pl2 to-run path = R:\Dannymarsh Sorting Emporium\pl2_to_be_sorted
-running path = R:\Dannymarsh Sorting Emporium\running_files
-results path = R:\Dannymarsh Sorting Emporium\Results
-completed pl2 path = R:\Dannymarsh Sorting Emporium\completed_pl2
-use paths = 1
-else path =
+pl2 to-run path - Path containing pl2 files to be run running path - Path where files will be moved for processing results path - Output path completed pl2 path - Path where pl2 files will be moved upon completion use paths - Whether to use the paths above, or the "else path."
+Choose 1 to use the multiple paths option, choose 0 to run everything within else path (not recommended if multiple computers are running from the same path else path - Path to use if "use paths" is 0

 [Clustering]
-max clusters = 7
-max iterations = 1000
-convergence criterion = .0001
-random restarts = 10
-l-ratio cutoff = .1
+max clusters - An integer representing the maximum cluster count to use for Gaussian Mixture Modeling (GMM).
+The program will always start at 3.
+(Default = 7) max iterations - Integer.
+Maximum GMM iterations (Default = 1000) convergence criterion - Float.
+GMM convergence criterion (Default = .0001) random restarts - Integer.
+Number of random restarts for GMM (Default = 10) l-ratio cutoff - Integer.
+If the L-ratio for every cluster is above this cutoff, isolation information will not be calculated

 [Signal]
-disconnect voltage = 1500
-max breach rate = .2
-max breach count = 10
-max breach avg. = 20
-intra-cluster cutoff = 3
+disconnect voltage - Float.
+Voltage cutoff for disconnected headstage noise (in uV) (Default = 1500) max breach rate - Integer.
+Maximum rate of cutoff breaches per sec (Default = .2) max breach count - Float.
+Maximum number of allowed seconds with at least 1 cutoff breach (Default = 10) max breach avg. - Float.
+Maximum allowed average number of cutoff breaches per sec (Default = 20) intra-cluster cutoff - Float.
+Intra-cluster waveform amplitude SD cutoff (Default = 3)

 [Filtering]
-low cutoff = 300
-high cutoff = 6000
+low cutoff - Float.
+Lower frequency cutoff (Hz) (Default = 300) high cutoff - Float.
+Upper frequency cutoff (Hz) (Default = 6000)

 [Spike]
-pre-time = .2
-post-time = .6
-sampling rate = 40000
+pre-time - Float.
+Time before spike minimum (ms) (Default = 0.2) post-time Float.
+Time after spike minimum (ms) (Default = 0.6) sampling rate - Int Electrode data sample rate (Hz) (Default = 40000)

 [Std Dev]
-spike detection = 2.0
-artifact removal = 10.0
+spike detection - Float.
+Standard deviation cutoff below mean electrode signal to detect a putative spike (Default = 2.0) artifact removal = Float.
+Standard deviation cutoff above mean electrode signal to detect artifact (Default = 10.0)

 [PCA]
-variance explained = .95
-use percent variance = 1
-principal component n = 5
+variance explained - Float.
+Percentage variance to be explained by principal components (pc) used in gaussian mixture modeling use percent variance - Logical.
+Choose 1 to select PC spaces based on variance explained.
+Choose 0 to use a user specified number of pc spaces. principal component n - If

 [Post Process]
 reanalyze = 0